The Graphical Horseshoe Estimator for Inverse Covariance Matrices: Simulation Study

 Stein's loss of the estimated precision matrix $\Omega$ (which equals to 2 times the Kullback--Leibler divergence of $\Omega$ from $\Omega_0$), Frobenius norm of $\Omega-\Omega_0$, true positive rate (TPR), and false positive rate (FPR) are calculated.
 Since both graphical SCAD and graphical lasso provide variable selection in their estimates (i.e., some of the elements are estimated to be zero), their variable selection results are calculated using the number of nonzero estimates.
 Graphical horseshoe and the Bayesian graphical lasso, however, are shrinkage methods and do not estimate elements to be exactly equal to zero.
 For these two methods, we use the symmetric central $50\%$ posterior credible intervals for variable selection.
 That is, if the $50\%$ posterior credible interval of an off-diagonal element of $\Omega$ does not contain zero, that element is considered a discovery, and vice versa.
 For each statistic, we report the mean and standard deviation computed over 50 data sets.
 We also report the average CPU time in minutes for each method.
 We provide additional simulation results, a larger dimensional setting with $p=400$ and $n=120$, and MCMC convergence diagnostics in the Supplementary Material.
+The simulations were performed on a server with 1TB of RAM, and 20 total CPU cores from a pair of Intel Xeon E5-2660 v3 CPUs at 2.60GHz, with 10 cores each.